apache/cordova-docs/docs/en/edge/guide/upgrading/ios/index.md

     	<!-- other <feature> tags -->

 8. Delete your **"CordovaLib"** folder, and copy the **"CordovaLib"** folder from the new project into your project's root folder
+9. Add these two frameworks to your project:

+        OpenAL
+        ImageIO

 ## Upgrading Cordova 2.6.0 projects to 2.7.0 ##